brandonpearl/stat133_final_project/project/README.md

 Data for this project was collected from Basketball Reference.
 Specifically we used the Rosters, Totals, and Salaries tables for the 2015-2016 NBA Season.

+## Project Structure
+- apps - contains all code for the two shiny apps
+- code - contains all functions and scritps for scraping and cleaning data, buildidng data tables, and generating our plot images
+- data - contains both the raw and cleaned data tables
+- images - contains images of the plots for our cleaned data
+- report - contains a detailed report of our full analysis for the project
+- slides - contains slides for a short ten minute presentation

 ## Project Owners

 Brandon Pearl, Nicolas Min, Ryan Ice, and Tram Pham